wiseodd/wiseodd.github.io/_posts/2020-03-14-covector-field.md

 ---
 layout:     post
-title:      "De Rham Cohomology"
+title:      "Towards de Rham Cohomology, Part I: Covector Fields"
-subtitle:   "One of the most ubiquitous applications in the field of geometry is the optimization problem.
-In this article we will discuss the familiar optimization problem on Euclidean spaces by focusing on the gradient descent method, and generalize them on Riemannian manifolds."
+subtitle:   "In this three-part series, we will built our intuition towards de Rham cohomology.
+Particularly, in this article, we begin by studying covector fields on smooth manifolds.
+We then talk about the question of identifying conservative covector fields, which motivates the future article on de Rham cohomology."
-date:       2019-03-11 12:00
+date:       2019-03-14 08:00
 author:     "wiseodd"
-header-img: "img/manifold.svg"
+header-img: "img/VectorField.svg"
 category:   techblog
 tags:       [math]
 ---